 - 3. Algebra II - 4.
-The fourth unit may be either: - A math unit beyond Algebra II: this can include Pre-Calculus, Calculus, AP Statistics, Algebra III, or an Advanced Topic and Modeling in Mathematics, Mathematical Applications and Algorithms, Linear Systems and statistics, or any of several IB or Advanced Placement math courses (Comparable concurrent credit college courses may be substituted where applicable); or - One unit of computer science chosen from ADE Essentials of Computer Programming, ADE Computer Science and Mathematics, AP Computer Science, AP Computer Science Principles, IB Computer Science, or other options approved by the ADE.
+The fourth unit may be either: - a math beyond Algebra II: this can include Pre-Calculus, Calculus, AP Statistics, Algebra III, Advanced Topic and Modeling in Mathematics, Mathematical Applications and Algorithms, Linear Systems and Statistics, or any of several IB or Advanced Placement math courses (Comparable concurrent credit college courses may be substituted where applicable); or - A computer science flex credit may be taken in the place of a fourth math credit.